zcorpan/html-parser-book/manuscript/parser.md

 ### Tags & text

-Let’s walk through a simple example to see how the tokenizer works: how it switches states and what tokens are produced.
+Let's walk through a simple example to see how the tokenizer works: how it switches states and what tokens are produced.

 ```html
 <p>Hello</p>